salalaslam/learn-react/GUIDEBOOK.md

 ### Error Monitoring

 - Integrate an error tracking tool (e.g., Sentry) to capture errors in production for debugging and monitoring.

+### Console Logs

+- Always remove all `console.log`, `console.error`, and `console.warn` statements before finalizing and deploying the code.
+Use a logging library for controlled logs in development and production if needed.

 ### Mobile Responsiveness